"Neighbors Helping Neighbors"

 We feel a tremendous amount of satisfaction from helping our neighbors during their times of need.
 Some of our patients refer to us as “Glen Rock’s Angels!”
 Having undergone the same training as any paid ambulance service, we also have gained valuable emergency medical skills and real-life experiences that have come in useful during situations we encounter with our own families and friends.

-Please visit our website, www.grvac.org to learn more about us and obtain a membership application.
-We encourage you to Think About I We need members to continue our tradition of service to Glen Rock.
-Classes start in September and we offer free babysitting for your children while you attend classes as well as free babysitting for members riding daytime shifts.
+We need members to continue our tradition of service to Glen Rock.
+Classes start in January and we offer free babysitting for your children while you attend classes as well as free babysitting for members riding daytime shifts.
 No previous medical experience is needed and the training program is free as well.
 Once you are through the course and pass the state exam, we will train you on our specific equipment and the operation of our vehicles.

 GRVAC Members honor Dave Behar